MicrosoftDocs/windows-itpro-docs/windows/deploy/use-web-services-in-mdt-2013.md

 ---
 title: Use web services in MDT (Windows 10)
-description: In this topic, you will learn how to create a simple web service that generates computer names and then configure MDT to use that service during your Windows 10 deployment. ms.assetid: 8f47535e-0551-4ccb-8f02-bb97539c6522
+description: In this topic you will learn how to create a simple web service that generates computer names and then configure MDT to use that service during your Windows 10 deployment.
+MSHAttr: PreferredLib /library
+ms.assetid: 8f47535e-0551-4ccb-8f02-bb97539c6522
-keywords: ["deploy, web apps"] ms.prod: W10
+keywords: ["deploy web apps"]
+ms.prod: W10
 ms.mktglfcycl: deploy
 ms.sitesec: library